Skip to main content

 The cast of West Side story in Sage One.

-I have a couple of favourite memories.
-One was producing a six-week work experience programme for students with additional needs.
-Another was seeing West Side Story, my all-time favourite musical, in Sage One.
-Back in 2012, it was performed by Royal Northern Sinfonia with John Wilson conducting.
-Absolutely fantastic.
-I ended up going three times!
+One of my favourite memories was producing a six-week work experience programme for students with additional needs.
+Another was seeing my all-time favourite musical West Side Story in 2012, performed by Royal Northern Sinfonia with John Wilson conducting.
+It was absolutely fantastic, and I ended up going three times!

 The Glasshouse has been part of my work and musical life for a long time.
 A highlight was performing with Sting and the Kathryn Tickell Band in 2009.
 I also played in Sting’s The Last Ship alongside Kathryn Tickell, Jimmy Nail and The Unthanks.
 And speaking of The Unthanks, I played with them in 2023 and 2024 in Sage One.